Attractions and Family Entertainment in Shakopee MN

 History comes alive at The Landing-Minnesota River Heritage Park-in Shakopee.
 The idyllic wooded setting stretches along the scenic river valley and brings alive the charm and challenges of life in the 1800s.
 The Landing is open weekend and select holidays, usually mid-March through the end of December, and weekdays all year round.
 Tour groups may reserve by appointment.

 Raise the curtain on live theater!

 Shakopee and the surrounding area, and the greater Twin Cities region, are blessed with engaging live theater options that offer top-rate performances all year.
 Locally, join the River Valley Theater Company as it offers a season of new productions each year.
-This joint venture between residents and Shakopee Community Education has been delighting audiences with musicals and plays since 2007.
-Some scheduled productions include:
+This joint venture between residents and Shakopee Community Education has been delighting audiences with musicals and plays since 2007.: